 Whether you are looking to indulge in a spa day, shop for some local crafts, or go on a bushwalk, there are plenty of things to do in Airlie Beach.
 Below is a short list of activities we recommend taking part in during your stay in Airlie Beach.

-The lagoon is Airlie Beach, situated in the center of town, is the perfect spot for sunbathing, reading a book in the shade, or enjoying a swim in shallow waters.
-Free and open year-round, the lagoon provides a stinger-free swim area for adults and a kiddie pool.
+The Airlie Beach Lagoon is situated in the centre of town.
+This free public space is the perfect spot for sunbathing, reading a book in the shade, or enjoying a swim in shallow waters.
+Open year-round, the lagoon provides a stinger-free swim area for adults and a kiddie pool.

 Airlie Beach offers a breadth of shopping experiences for your enjoyment.
 From a stroll through downtown to the Port of Airlie there are shops that cater to everyone’s taste.
 Buy a new hat, treat yourself to some fabulous art, or simply window shop as you stroll through downtown.